eksoverzero/resumable/README.md

 # Resumable

-Upload files to AWS S3 using [Resumable.js](http://www.resumablejs.com/) and AWS Lambda.
+Upload files to AWS S3 using [Resumable.js](http://www.resumablejs.com/).

 The ResumableJS library splits large files into chunks.
 Each chunk is uploaded to the server and when all chunks have been received, they are merged back together into one.